 David Hulme – TV presenter.
 Became AICF director in 1987, replacing Ellis LaRavia (Ellis was now out).
-Was strongly into Evangelicism and helped destroy the teachings of HWA for Tkach.
+Was strongly into Evangelicalism and helped destroy the teachings of HWA for Tkach.

-Paul Kroll – Was disfellowshipped by Mr Armstrong for his ultra-liberal views, he was brought back in to write articles for the literature
+Paul Kroll – Was disfellowshiped by Armstrong for his ultra-liberal views, he was brought back in to write articles for the literature

 Larry Salyer – Appointed Director of Church Administration.
-He left to join Global and then fell out with Rod Meredith joining UCG, then COGWA.
+He left to join Global and then fell out with Rod Meredith joining UCG, and then COGWA.
 Here is a very interesting interview concerning the period when Larry was over the Doctrinal Committee from 86 to 89.
-The committee was reconstituted in 89 with Larry leaving and Mike Faezel becoming head of Theology at AC; and as such head of the new “Doctrinal Manual Group”.
+The committee was reconstituted in 89 with Larry leaving and Mike Faezel becoming head of Theology at AC and as such, head of the new “Doctrinal Manual Group”.

 By 1990, Joe Jr, Mike Feazel, Bernie Schnippert, Greg Albrecht and Don Ward: all strong supporters of the Evangelical doctrinal changes: were raised to Evangelists.